 Reference Pricing, Consumer Cost-Sharing, and Insurer Spending for Computed Tomography (CT) Scans James C. Robinson, Christopher M. Whaley, and Timothy T. Brown; November 2016

-Consumer Cost Sharing, and Insurer Spending for Advanced Imaging Tests.
-Robinson JC, Whaley C, Brown TT.
-Reference Pricing, Medical Care, 2016; in press.
+Reference Pricing, Consumer Cost Sharing, and Insurer Spending for Advanced Imaging Tests.
+Robinson JC, Whaley C, Brown TT; Med Care; 2016

 Consumer Choice Between Hospital-Based and Freestanding Facilities for Arthroscopy.
 James C. Robinson, PhD; Timothy T. Brown, PhD; Christopher Whaley, PhD; Kevin J. Bozic, MD, MBA; J Bone Joint Surg Am, 2015 Sep 16; 97 (18): 1473 -1481.